Psychotherapy

 Our dedicated administrative team is here to answer your questions, provide further information, and help you feel at ease as you take this step.

 Depending on your request, we assign you providers that you would specifically like to work with.
 Otherwise, we provide options to you about providers who are accepting new patients.
-Once our administrative staff verifies your insurance, they will set you up with our client portal account.
+Once our administrative staff verifies your insurance, they will:

 If you need to cancel or reschedule an appointment, please notify our office at least 48 hours in advance.
 This allows us to accommodate other patients in need of services.
 You can contact us by phone or email to make changes to your appointment.
 If you cancel the appointment less than 48 hours in advance, we charge $200 as our late cancellation fee.
 We understand that unforeseen circumstances may arise, and we strive to work with you to find a suitable alternative time.